 - If students have been diagnosed with Strep they can return after being on the prescribed medication for 24 hours.

 - Please don’t send medication in backpacks/pockets in case they should fall out and into the hands of younger students.
 Bring medication/s along with completed forms to the the SHOA or School RN so they can be stored securely in the Health Office.

 - We gladly accept new and gently used sweat pants (both boys and girls) sizes 5-12.
-New socks for both boys and girls sizes 5-10 are very much appreciated as well.
+New socks and underwear for both boys and girls sizes 5-10 are very much appreciated as well.